Draw Close to God and He will Draw Closer to You!

 The sign of the times show that the day of the Lord is surely approaching.
 This will be a glorious day for those who are anticipating and sincerely waiting his coming.
 But the big question remains, are you really ready?
 Is your house or temple clean or are there rooms that still need to be swept out.

 1 Corinthians 6:9-10 declares, “Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.”

 And Revelations 21: 8 restates it again, But as for the cowardly, the faithless, the detestable, as for murderers, the sexually immoral, sorcerers, idolaters, and all liars, their portion will be in the lake that burns with fire and sulfur, which is the second death.”

-This message is not an attempt to scare you but to give you an opportunity to get your heart right before God.
+This message is not an attempt to scare you, but to give you an opportunity to get your heart right before God.
 This is no time to play it safe.
-You’re very life and where you will spend eternity depends upon the condition of your life and your heart.
+Your very life and where you will spend eternity depends upon the condition of your life and your heart.
 You may be a born-again believer, but is that alone enough to secure your place in heaven?
 Are we once saved, always saved or is God requiring more?
 Where we spend eternity is at stake so we should not take this lightly.

 What About Unforgiveness?